syncfusion-content/java-file-format-docs/java-file-formats/introduction.md

 # Welcome to Syncfusion Essential File Formats Java Platform

-Essential File Formats for Java is a Java class library to create, edit, write, and convert Word file formats in Java applications without Microsoft Office or interop dependencies.
+Essential File Formats for Java includes a Java class library to create, edit, write, and convert Word file formats in Java applications without Microsoft Office or interop dependencies.

 ## How to best read this user guide